 Proposal Submission Deadline and Review Process

-- Proposals must be submitted by March 4, 2022 to email@example.com using the application form.
+- Proposals must be submitted using the application form.

 - All proposals will be reviewed by a committee appointed by the provost.
 The committee will evaluate the merit and significance of the proposed projects.
 In particular, consideration will be given to the proposed project's objectives; timeline; reasonableness of the budget; demonstrated need for the requested financial support; and potentially other aspects of the project deemed worthy of consideration by the review committee.

-- The review committee will make recommendations to the provost who will make the final decision and announce the award recipients by April 22, 2022.
+- The review committee will make recommendations to the provost who will make the final decision and announce the award recipients.

 but not limited to:

-Conference presentation or participation costs for students (registration fees, room and board, travel expenses, etc.)
+Conference presentation or participation costs for students (registration fees, housing and food, travel expenses, etc.)

 - Performance or exhibit related costs for students